 Halliwell JJ, 2016, Leggett-Garg inequalities and no-signaling in time: A quasiprobability approach, Physical Review A, Vol:93, ISSN:2469-9926

-Halliwell JJ, 2016, Leggett-Garg correlation functions from a noninvasive velocity measurement continuous in time, Physical Review A, Vol:94, ISSN:2469-9926
+Halliwell JJ, 2016, Decoherent histories and measurement of temporal correlation functions for Leggett-Garg inequalities, Physical Review A, Vol:94, ISSN:2469-9926